revanth83/revanth83.github.io/_posts/2026-7-18-Rethinking_ltv_cohorts_retention_incremental_value.md

 > How much value is incremental because of a marketing action?

-This notebook builds a synthetic customer panel to demonstrate four connected ideas:
+This work builds a synthetic customer panel to demonstrate four connected ideas:

 1. Cohort LTV: how value accumulates over customer age.
 2. Retention curves: how many customers remain active over time.